MoNoApps/radio/README.md

 # Radio

-This is a short tool to share messages.
+Messenger tool for typescript.
 It is inspired on Redux.

 ## API
 ### Radio::subscribe